tromey/spidermonkey-unwinder/README.md

 unwinding -- teaching gdb how to work its way up through the frames.
 Second, displaying information about the frames.

+# Requirements

+See below for requirements.
+Currently patches to both gdb and SpiderMonkey are needed; ask me about them.
+Also, this was written using a gdb built with Python 3 -- it can be ported to Python 2 but I have not done so.

 # Unwinding

 This work relies on the Python unwinding support that was added in GDB